-However, now he knows I pay the landlord, it’s just that the landlord not paying the building co-op, he comes round to find out all the things that could be fixed if the landlord was paying the maintenance but aren’t being fixed because of, as they say here, ‘a shortfall in funds’.
-He does all this so that I can gasp for his delight ‘but that’s outrageous. why hasn’t he paid you?
+However, now he knows I pay the landlord, it’s just that the landlord’s not paying the building co-op, he comes round to hear all the things that could be fixed if the landlord was paying the maintenance, but aren’t being fixed because of, as they say here, ‘a shortfall in funds’.
+He does all this so that I can gasp for his delight ‘but that’s outrageous.
+Why hasn’t he paid you?
 I’ve paid him, that’s just theft!’
 And then he stands there beaming at me saying, ‘yes, it should be fixed’.
 Which seeing as he’s the man who should organise such things, is just plain odd.

 And nice man that he is, he said, of course.
 And so a comedy of errors ensued.
 Three of his finest employees (which really isn’t saying much), the same brave chaps who wired up the air con with a fine combination of gaffer tape and bare cables… came round and proceeded to drill endless holes in the wall.
 Randomly, as far as I could gather.

 It’s a heavy bit of wood.
 As you can see in the picture, that’s a large and weighty object.
 It takes at least two people to lift it.
 It ripped many bolts out of the wall before they decided to try something of a supporting baton to take some of the weight… obvious really, but there you go.
 No one here ever seems to want to do the obvious thing without first proving why it’s the obvious thing three or four times.
 It’s best to show it screwed up and only then do the sensible thing.